 BMO S&P/TSX Capped Composite Index ETF (TSX:ZCN) & iShares Core S&P/TSX Capped Composite Index ETF (TSX:XIC)

 Let's start with the ETFs that cover the broadest collection of Canadian stocks, the S&P/TSX Capped Composite Index.

-The ETFs have identical MER fees (0.06%) and have similar holdings.
-The iShares fund is slightly larger with $5.8 billion in assets as compared to the $4.1 billion held by the BMO fund.
+The ETFs have identical management expense ratios (0.06%) and have virtually identical holdings.
+The iShares Core S&P/TSX Capped Composite Index ETF (TSX:XIC) fund is larger, with $8.65B in assets, compared to the $6.76B held by the BMO S&P/TSX Capped Composite Index ETF (TSX:ZCN) fund.

-Since this is a capped index intended to represent the broader TSX, the sector weightings are largely inline with the broader market.
+Since this capped Index represents the broader TSX, the sector weightings largely align with the broader market.

 - Royal Bank of Canada (TSX: RY)

 - Toronto-Dominion Bank (TSX: TD)

 - Bank of Nova Scotia (TSX:BNS)